AEW World Championship: History

 During the All Out post-event media scrum on September 5, CM Punk, who had just won his second AEW World Championship at the event, got into a legitimate physical altercation backstage with AEW executive vice presidents The Elite (Kenny Omega, Matt Jackson, and Nick Jackson), following berating comments he had made about them and others during the scrum.
 As a result, AEW president Tony Khan suspended all involved.
 On the September 7 episode of Dynamite, Khan announced that both the World Championship and Trios Championship, held by The Elite, were vacated.
 Khan then announced that there would be a tournament to crown a new AEW World Champion.
 The AEW Grand Slam Tournament of Champions began that same episode and continued across episodes of Dynamite and Rampage until its conclusion at Dynamite: Grand Slam on September 21.
 Tournament competitors included Bryan Danielson, "Hangman" Adam Page, Sammy Guevara, Darby Allin, Chris Jericho, and Jon Moxley.
 In the tournament final at Grand Slam, Moxley defeated Danielson to win the championship for a record third time.

+In January 2026 during MJF's second reign, he defended the AEW World Championship for the first time on the independent circuit.
+At Limitless Wrestling's event, Limitless Rumble, on January 16, 2026, MJF retained the title over Alec Price.
+The Wrestling Observer Newsletter reported that AEW's plan was that MJF would continue to defend the title on the indies, similar to touring world champions like Ric Flair, Harley Race, and Buddy Rogers, who defended the NWA World Heavyweight Championship across the National Wrestling Alliance's (NWA) territories, but MJF clarified that he would only do so against worthy opponents, implying that indie defenses would be rare occurrences.